 The Cons of Mixed-Use Real Estate

-- Mixed-use projects can cause traffic and parking conflicts when not properly planned
+- Mixed-use projects can drive traffic and parking conflicts when not properly planned.

 Real estate due diligence is a vital step in the investment purchase process.
+Due diligence includes the reasonable steps taken by an investor to address the details and liabilities of a potential property investment.
 This helps prospective buyers evaluate the viability of the property and estimate potential profits.

 That said, when purchasing a commercial property, the seller needs to provide certain documentation to the buyer upon request.
 So, to help you make the right choice, check out this list of critical due diligence documentation below –